kounch/PD-MM-Engine/MMRoomPackExtractorREADME.md

 ## English

-This script can analyze and extract data from ZX Spectrum Manic Miner games and then create a Levels Pack file structure for the Playdate Manic Miner Engine.
+This script can analyze and extract data from ZX Spectrum Manic Miner games and then create a RoomPack file structure for the Playdate Manic Miner Engine.

 ### Requirements